dennisdoomen/blog/_posts/2020-06-21-guidelines-event-sourcing.md

 - architecture
 ---

-A couple of weeks ago I ended up in a technical debate on how to take an existing Event Sourced application further to fully reap the benefits it is designd to give you.
+A couple of weeks ago I ended up in a technical debate on how to take an existing Event Sourced application further to fully reap the benefits it is designed to give you.
 I've written [many posts] about the pitfalls, the best practices and how to implement this in .NET specifically.
 But I still thought it might be useful to provide you with a list of the most important guidelines and heuristics that I think are needed to be successful with Event Sourcing.

 **Don't use Event Sourcing unless you have a complex domain** that has to deal with a lot of users working together on the same entities.
 You don't need Event Sourcing just for building an audit log.
 And maybe a document DB or classic CRUD solution can work for you just as well.